This page may contain affiliate links. Learn More.

 Roasted butternut squash and carrot soup

 I added carrots to this soup to bring out more complex flavors than just one veggie does.
 You can go all butternut if you want, or combine them as I did.
 I love it either way!
 I also love it with cauliflower as in this cauliflower butternut squash soup.
+And try this asian inspired butternut squash soup with lemon and coconut flavors.

 - 6 slices bacon, cut in small pieces